 The basic contract for the module maintainer making changes is

-new functionality that is backwards compatible increments the minor number
+new functionality that is backward compatible increments the minor number

 simple bug fix to existing functionality increments the patch number

 Let's take lodash version 3.9.2 as a starting point.
-Major backwards incompatible change to for example how _.filter() works would make the next release 4.0.0.
-New optional argument to _.map would make the next release 3.10.0.
-Fixing a bug that wasn't handling certain corner case in _.find() would make the next release 3.9.3.
+Major backward incompatible change to, for example, how _.filter() works, would make the next release 4.0.0.
+A new optional argument to _.map would make the next release 3.10.0.
+Fixing a bug that wasn't handling certain corner-case in _.find() would make the next release 3.9.3.

 Not every module follows Semantic Versioning.
-A module might use three-part version number, but increment them as they like.
+A module might use a three-part version number, but increment it as they like.
 The safest way is to check the module documentation.

 Giving npm permission to install newer version

-When executing npm install in a clean project directory, the version that satisfies package.json is installed for each dependency.
-Instead of specifying in package.json the exact version to be installed, npm allows you to widen the range of accepted versions.
-You can allow newer patch level version with tilde (~) and newer minor or patch level version with caret (^).
-The default when using --save is to use caret (^).
+When executing npm install on a fresh checkout without existing node_modules, npm downloads and installs a version that satisfies package.json for each dependency.
+Instead of specifying the exact version to be installed in package.json, npm allows you to widen the range of accepted versions.
+You can allow a newer patch level version with tilde (~) and newer minor or patch level version with caret (^).

 backwards compatible new functionality